zhrfrd/JRobots/README.md

 ## JRobots functions
 The following are in-build JRobots functions that you can use to control the behaviour of your robot.
-### scan(degree)
+### scan(direction)
-Scan the battlefield in a specific direction
+Scan the battlefield in a specific direction.
-### shoot(degree)
+### shoot(direction)
-The robot shoot in a specific direction
+The robot shoot in a specific direction.
-### move(degree, speed)
+### move(direction, speed)
-Move the robot in a specific direction at a specific speed
+Move the robot in a specific direction at a specific speed.
 ### posX()
-Get the current tobot X position
+Get the current tobot X position.
 ### posY()
 Get the current robot Y position.
 ...